Sephardic Jews: North African Sephardim

-North African Sephardim still also often carry common Spanish surnames, as well as other specifically Sephardic surnames from 15th century Spain with Arabic or Hebrew language origins (such as Azoulay, Abulafia, Abravanel) which have since disappeared from Spain when those that stayed behind as conversos adopted surnames that were solely Spanish in origin.
-Other North African Sephardim have since also translated their Hispanic surnames into local languages or have modified them to sound local.
+North African Sephardim often continue to carry common Spanish surnames, as well as other specifically Sephardic surnames from 15th century Spain with Arabic or Hebrew language origins (such as Azoulay, Abulafia, Abravanel) which have since disappeared from Spain (when those who stayed behind as Conversos adopted surnames of solely Spanish origin.
+Other North African Sephardim have since translated their Spanish surnames into local languages or have modified them to sound local.